bckohan/enum-properties/doc/source/usage.rst

 .. note::

-    Nested classes behave normally on enums that inherit from :py:class:`~enum_properties.EnumProperties` and that specify at least one property.
+    In python <3.13, nested classes behave normally on enums that inherit from :py:class:`~enum_properties.EnumProperties` and that specify at least one property.
+In python 3.13 this behavior will remain unchanged in enum-properties and normal Enum_ classes will adopt it.

-On enums that inherit from Enum_ nested classes become enumeration values because types may be values and a quirk of Python makes it difficult to determine if a type on a class is declared as a nested class during __new__.
+On enums that inherit from Enum_ in python < 3.13 nested classes become enumeration values because types may be values and a quirk of Python makes it difficult to determine if a type on a class is declared as a nested class during __new__.
 For enums with properties we can distinguish declared classes because values must be tuples.

 Using :py:class:`~enum_properties.EnumProperties` this is possible: